PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Floating point comparisons
 --------------------------

-Comparisons between floating point numbers with `==` is fraught with peril because of limited precision and rounding errors.
-Moreover, the values of fundamental constants in `astropy.constants` are occasionally refined as improvements become available.
+Because of limited precision and rounding errors, comparisons between floating point numbers with ``==`` is not recommended.
+Additionally, the values of fundamental constants in `astropy.constants` are occasionally refined as improvements become available.

 Using `numpy.isclose` when comparing floating point numbers and `astropy.units.isclose` for |Quantity| instances lets us